 Left Field All-Inclusive Picnic Perch

 With the Left Field All-Inclusive Picnic Perch, fans receive a Left Field Club Box seat (sections 282-288), access to the exclusive Club Level at Oriole Park, as well as unlimited hot dogs, salad, nachos, soda and other select menu items.
-Fans who purchase Left Field All-Inclusive Picnic Perch tickets should show their tickets or vouchers on the day of the game at the booth behind section 282 to have their ticket stamped.
+Fans who purchase Left Field All-Inclusive Picnic Perch tickets should show their tickets or vouchers on the day of the game at the booth behind section 282 to receive a special wristband.
 Tickets are available for all game dates.
 To purchase, please visit the Oriole Park Box Office, call 888-848-BIRD.

 Show your Birdland pride with an Orioles cartoon bird license plate.
 The Orioles license plate is perfect for every O's fan who is also a Maryland resident.
 Simply visit orioles.com/plates and then download, complete and return the form to the Orioles as instructed.
 A complete FAQ is also available online.
 License plates are $50, with half of the proceeds benefiting the Orioles Charitable Foundation.
 More than $135,000 has been raised for the Foundation since the license plate program's inception.